My Care My Home

 Money Advice Service

-This is a range of free and impartial money advice, set up by the Government.
-The website includes a section on paying for care, a telephone number and web chat option for further free advice, and a link to the SOLLA website for those needing specialist independent advice.
+The government set up the Money Advice Service to offer a range of free and impartial money advice.
+The website includes information about paying for care and provides a telephone number and web chat option for further free advice.

-The Carehome website offers a care home search facility and has some basic advice on funding.
+The Carehome website offers a care home search facility and provides some basic funding advice.